The future of retail is eCommerce. Are you ready to invest?

 • Predictable revenue each month and over time

 • Ability to manage supplies and stock more efficiently.

-Payment providers such as Paypal and Adyen are able to offer retailers various subscription models to suit businesses and their consumers.
-The ability to integrate with your eCommerce platform and CRM mean that the reporting capabilities have never been more succinct.
+Payment providers such as Paypal and Adyen can offer retailers various subscription models to suit businesses and their consumers.
+The ability to integrate with your eCommerce platform and CRM means that the reporting capabilities have never been more concise.

-Amazon and brands such as Klarna are also clearing a path for flexible payment options.
-Buy now pay later (BNPL) schemes are becoming increasingly popular, along with the choice to split the payment into smaller instalments over a set period.
-44% of UK consumers said that they would give up on a purchase if their preferred payment option was not available.
+Amazon and brands such as Klarna also clear a path for flexible payment options.
+Buy now pay later (BNPL) schemes are becoming increasingly popular, with the choice to split the payment into smaller instalments over a set period.
+44% of UK consumers said they would give up on a purchase if their preferred payment option were unavailable.

 Live shopping and video consultations

 Consumers itching for that real-life shopping experience whilst stuck at home during the pandemic led to a rise in live shopping and video consultations.
 Whether it be a shopping event available live to the masses, or a one-to-one personal shopping experience, from style tips to skin consultations with L’Oreal – this trend is set to continue.
 Some of the benefits to retailers include: